CubitSoftLtd/varatiaapp-api/README.md

 };
 ```

-The plugin also supports sorting by multiple criteria (separated by a comma): `sortBy: name:desc,role:asc`
+The plugin also sups sorting by multiple criteria (separated by a comma): `sortBy: name:desc,role:asc`

 The `paginate` method returns a Promise, which fulfills with an object having the following properties: